mahowak/mahowak.github.io/index.md

 ### About me (him)

 {% newthought 'I am an assistant professor'%} in [linguistics](https://liberalarts.utexas.edu/linguistics/) at University of Texas at Austin (formerly at UCSB).
 I'm accepting students, am a member of the [Computational Linguistics Research Group](https://sites.utexas.edu/compling/) here at UT, and am part of the [wider UT Austin NLP community](https://www.nlp.utexas.edu).
 I work broadly on the topic of human communication.
-Specifically, I am interested in what modern computational language models can tell us about human language, how linguistic efficiency can explain things about linguistic behavior and typology, and a variety of other topcis in the cognitive science of language space.
+Specifically, I am interested in what modern computational language models can tell us about human language and the human mind, how linguistic efficiency can explain aspects of linguistic behavior and typology, and a variety of other topcis in the cognitive science of language space.
 I also have interests in quantitative methods in the sciences, geared towards making science more robust, open, and equitable.

 I graduated with my Ph.D. from [Ted Gibson's psycholinguistics lab](http://tedlab.mit.edu/) in MIT's [Brain and Cognitive Sciences](http://bcs.mit.edu/) department and did my postdoc with [Dan Jurafsky](http://web.stanford.edu/~jurafsky/) (CS/Linguistics) and [Dan McFarland](https://profiles.stanford.edu/daniel-mcfarland) (Graduate School of Education) at Stanford.
 Before that, I was a Marshall Scholar at Oxford University studying linguistics with [Mary Dalrymple](http://users.ox.ac.uk/~cpgl0015/) and [Aditi Lahiri](http://www.ling-phil.ox.ac.uk/lahiri).
 And before that I was an undergrad in English at Harvard.{% sidenote 1 'About *me*: *Me* is the first person object pronoun in English.
 It goes back to the accusative and dative in Old English and before that to an Indo-European pronoun that would probably remind you of me.'%}

 I also make crosswords and wrote about what they have to do with linguistics [here](https://www.theatlantic.com/science/archive/2023/08/writing-crossword-puzzle-clues-rules-grammar-compositionality/674938/) in The Atlantic, with Scott AnderBois and Nick Tomlin.
+And did a [SXSW panel on crosswords](https://schedule.sxsw.com/2024/events/PP134394).
 See also a [pop piece with Anna Ivanova on LLMs and thinking](https://theconversation.com/googles-powerful-ai-spotlights-a-human-cognitive-glitch-mistaking-fluent-speech-for-fluent-thought-185099).

 ### Articles

 {% marginfigure assets/img/langposition.png 'Mahowald, Ivanova et al. "Dissociating Language and Thought in Large Language Models: A Cognitive Perspective" gives a cognitive science perspective on Large Language Models, arguing for a distinction between formal competence and functional competence.' %}K. Mahowald, A. Ivanova, I. Blank, N. Kanwisher, J. Tenenbaum, E. Fedorenko.
 2023.
-[Dissociating Language and Thought in Large Language Models: A Cognitive Perspective](https://arxiv.org/abs/2301.06627).
+[Dissociating Language and Thought in Large Language Models: A Cognitive Perspective](assets/pdf/mahowald2024dissociating.pdf).

+H. Lederman, K. Mahowald.
+2024.
+[Are Language Models More Like Libraries or Like Librarians?
+Bibliotechnism, the Novel Reference Problem, and the Attitudes of LLMs](https://arxiv.org/abs/2401.04854).

+K. Misra, A. Ettinger, K. Mahowald.
+2024.
+[Experimental Contexts Can Facilitate Robust Semantic Property Inference in Language Models, but Inconsistently](https://arxiv.org/abs/2401.06640).

+J. Kallini, I. Papadimitriou, R. Futrell, K. Mahowald, C. Potts.
+2024.
+[Mission: Impossible Language Models](https://arxiv.org/abs/2401.06416)

+J. Hu, K. Mahowald, G. Lupyan, A. Ivanova, R. Levy.
+2024.
+[Language models align with human judgments on key grammatical constructions](https://arxiv.org/abs/2402.01676).
+Submitted to Proceedings of the National Academy of Sciences.

+T. Pimentel, C. Meister, E. G. Wilcox, K. Mahowald, R. Cotterell.
+2023.
+[Revisiting the optimality of word lengths.
+Proceedings of the 2023 Conference on Empirical Methods in Natural Language Processing](https://aclanthology.org/2023.emnlp-main.137/), pages 2240–2255, Singapore, December 2023.
+(Outstanding Paper Award).

+A Srinivasan, VS Govindarajan, K. Mahowald.
+2023.
+[Counterfactually probing language identity in multilingual models](https://arxiv.org/pdf/2310.18862.pdf).
+Proceedings of the 3rd Workshop on Multi-lingual Representation Learning (MRL), pages 24–36, Singapore, December 2023.

+V. Govindarajan, J.D.
+Rodriguez, K. Bostrom, K. Mahowald.
+2023.
+[Lil-bevo: Explorations of strategies for training language models in more humanlike ways](https://arxiv.org/pdf/2310.17591).
+Proceedings of the BabyLM Challenge at the 27th Conference on Computational Natural Language Learning, pages 280–288, Singapore, December 2023.

+M. Mersinias, K. Mahowald.
+2023.
+[For generated text, is NLI-neutral text the best text?](https://arxiv.org/abs/2302.08577) Findings of the Association for Computational Linguistics: EMNLP 2023, pages 2596–2602, Singapore, December 2023.

+T. Regev, J. Affourtit, X. Chen, A. Schipper, L. Bergen, L., K. Mahowald, E. Fedorenko.
+2024.
+[High-level language brain regions are sensitive to sub-lexical regularities](https://t.co/b54FKfZFWq). *Cerebral Cortex*.

 Mahowald, K., Diachek, E., Gibson, E., Fedorenko, E., & Futrell, R. (2023).
 [Grammatical cues to subjecthood are redundant in a majority of simple clauses across languages](assets/pdf/mahowald_gramm_cues.pdf). *Cognition*, 241, 105543.

 Chen, S., Futrell, R., & Mahowald, K. (2023).
 [An information-theoretic approach to the typology of spatial demonstratives](https://sites.socsci.uci.edu/~rfutrell/papers/chen2023information.pdf). *Cognition*, 240, 105505.

 K. Mahowald.
 2023.
-[A Discerning Several Thousand Judgments: GPT-3 Rates the Article + Adjective + Numeral + Noun Construction](https://arxiv.org/abs/2301.12564).
+[A Discerning Several Thousand Judgments: GPT-3 Rates the Article  Adjective + Numeral + Noun Construction](https://arxiv.org/abs/2301.12564).
 Proceedings of EACL 2023.

 G. Chronis, K. Mahowald, K. Erk.
 2023.
 [A Method for Studying Semantic Construal in Grammatical Constructions with Interpretable Contextual Embedding Spaces](https://arxiv.org/abs/2305.18598).
 Proceedings of ACL 2023.